 Know Your Customer’s Initial Expectations

 In order to manage customer expectations as a consultant, you must first know exactly what they are at the outset of your relationship.
-This is something you can only find out by asking questions—lots of questions.
+This is something you can only find out by asking questions.

 For example, perhaps at an initial meeting, a potential customer tells you she wants to hire you to help secure operational cost savings in a specific area of her business.
 You’re going to need to ask questions such as:

-- What is a realistic percentage of costs to be saved?
+What is a realistic percentage of costs to be saved?

-- Over what duration of time do you wish to realise the savings?
+Over what duration of time do you wish to realise the savings?

-- What is the budget available to invest in longer-term savings?
+What is the budget available to invest in longer-term savings?

-- What trade-offs are acceptable to achieve the required savings?
+What trade-offs are acceptable to achieve the required savings?

 Be Prepared to Manage Implicit Expectations